 Present the Key Performance Indicators

-Onboarding digitalisation and automation bring value to the whole organisation.
+Onboarding digitalization and automation bring value to the whole organization.
 How to prove this?
 By measuring the KPIs.
 The basic indicator is connected with staff rotation and recruitment cost, but you can also measure the effectiveness of the employees before, during, and after the onboarding process.
 Even in the case of soft HR, numbers should not surprise or scare you, as they largely confirm your efficacy and performance.

 4. The Choice of the Supplier

 The choice of the supplier of onboarding services is not an easy task.
-As an expert in this field, I can safely say that no system is perfect, and yet some tools have a definitive competitive advantage, namely: their ability to be adapted to the needs of a particular organisation.
+As an expert in this field, I can safely say that no system is perfect, and yet some tools have a definitive competitive advantage, namely: their ability to be adapted to the needs of a particular organization.
 This should be always your point of reference.
 However hard to believe this may sound, many companies choose their suppliers headlong, without analysing their own needs instead of following market opinions.
 This is a fundamental mistake.
 Before you even start looking for a supplier, check what you already have and find out what you really need.
-And bear that in mind: it’s the tools that should be adapted to the needs of your organisation, not the other way round.
+And bear that in mind: it’s the tools that should be adapted to the needs of your organization, not the other way round.